CNSCP/cns-broker/README.md

 To shut down the application, hit `ctrl-c`.

-The status page of the broker is [localhost:8080](http://localhost:8080) by default.
 MQTT communication happens over port `1881` by default.
-You can change this and other settings from inside of [config.json](./config.json).
+You can change this and other settings from inside [config.json](./config.json).

 ## Maintainers